LolJohn11/FGCasterOverlay/README.md

 ### Controller
 ![Controller Screenshot](static/img/controller.png)
 * Separate fields for player name, clan tag, score, in-game player ID, and "winners/losers" side display.
+* Player presets for easy and fast data entry on the go.
 * Player character selectors that automatically load the correct character lists for the selected overlay template.
 * Support for team names and scores (for example, for team battle events).
 * Set a country flag or upload a custom image for any of the players or teams.